transp-or/public_transportation/docs/source/new_case_study_walkthrough.md

     └── validation/
 ```

+The `results/` tree shown here is a logical layout.
+For a medium or large JED
+case it must be materialized at the explicit absolute scratch path described
+in **Large outputs, scratch storage, and archival**, not inside the Git working
+tree.

 The public template supplies `adapter.py`, `run_case.py`, the three example
 TOML files, and scheduler wrappers.
 It intentionally does **not** supply
 `pyproject.toml` or `uv.lock`: the case owner must create those files, pin an